pen-lang/pen/doc/src/references/language/types.md

 A function is a set of operations with a list of arguments and a result.

-In the language, functions represent not only pure mathematical ones but also "routines" which execute side effects, such as I/O.
+Functions represent not only pure computation but also "routines" which might execute side effects, such as I/O.

 ```pen
 \(number, number) number